cimug-org/CIMTool/dev-docs/Includes/CIMToolProduct/CIMToolProduct-README.md

 ## Maintaining Vendored Third-Party Libraries

-CIMTool does not pull third-party libraries from Maven Central at build time; every third-party JAR is vendored — committed to the repository and referenced explicitly.
+CIMTool does not pull third-party libraries from Maven Central at build time; every third-party JAR is vendored, committed to the repository and referenced explicitly.
 A vendored JAR is therefore referenced in several places at once, and adding, removing, or upgrading one requires updating *all* of its references in the same change.
 Missing one typically produces a build that passes in the IDE but fails at PDE export or runtime, or a CLI build that cannot resolve the dependency.

 There are two vendoring patterns, with different reference sets.

-**Pattern A — JAR bundled inside a plugin.** The JAR lives in `<Plugin>/lib/` and is woven into that plugin's classpath.
+**Pattern A: JAR bundled inside a plugin.** The JAR lives in `<Plugin>/lib/` and is woven into that plugin's classpath.
 When it changes, update all of the following in that plugin, in lockstep:

-- `<Plugin>/lib/` — add, remove, or replace the physical JAR (the filename carries the version)
+- `<Plugin>/lib/`: add, remove, or replace the physical JAR (the filename carries the version)
-- `<Plugin>/META-INF/MANIFEST.MF` — the `Bundle-ClassPath` entry
+- `<Plugin>/META-INF/MANIFEST.MF`: the `Bundle-ClassPath` entry
-- `<Plugin>/build.properties` — the `bin.includes` and/or `jars.extra.classpath` entry, so PDE export ships the JAR
+- `<Plugin>/build.properties`: the `bin.includes` and/or `jars.extra.classpath` entry, so PDE export ships the JAR
-- `<Plugin>/.classpath` — the `kind="lib"` classpath entry, so the IDE compiles against it
+- `<Plugin>/.classpath`: the `kind="lib"` classpath entry, so the IDE compiles against it
-- The project's README — `Project Structure` tree and `Vendored Third-Party Libraries` table
+- The project's README: `Project Structure` tree and `Vendored Third-Party Libraries` table

 Plugins using this pattern include CIMToolPlugin, CIMUtil, and Kena.

-**Pattern B — library shipped as its own bundle in the product.** The library is a standalone OSGi bundle listed in the product.
+**Pattern B: library shipped as its own bundle in the product.** The library is a standalone OSGi bundle listed in the product.
 When it changes, update:

-- `CIMToolProduct/CIMTool.product` — the `<plugin id="…"/>` entry
+- `CIMToolProduct/CIMTool.product`: the `<plugin id="…"/>` entry
-- `CIMToolProduct/build.properties` — where the bundle is referenced
+- `CIMToolProduct/build.properties`: where the bundle is referenced
 - This README's product composition documentation

 Two cross-cutting layers apply to any vendored JAR, regardless of pattern:

-**Signing (release).** `release-cimtool.bat` discovers and signs every JAR in the exported `plugins/` directory automatically, so no per-JAR list is maintained for signing — *except* `SKIP_JARS`.
+**Signing (release).** `release-cimtool.bat` discovers and signs every JAR in the exported `plugins/` directory automatically, so no per-JAR list is maintained for signing, *except* `SKIP_JARS`.
 A newly added JAR that cannot be signed (for example, one already signed by its vendor) must be added to `SKIP_JARS`; a removed JAR should be pruned from it.

 **CLI (Maven / cimtool-cli).** If the CLI uses the library, it is vendored into the CLI's local `lib-repo/` rather than fetched from Maven Central.
 Update, together:

-- `cimtool-cli/pom.xml` — the `<dependency>` (groupId / artifactId / version)
+- `cimtool-cli/pom.xml`: the `<dependency>` (groupId / artifactId / version)
-- `cimtool-cli/install-jars.bat` and `cimtool-cli/install-jars.sh` — the `mvn install:install-file` line that seeds `lib-repo/` (keep the two in sync; the `.sh` retains LF line endings)
+- `cimtool-cli/install-jars.bat` and `cimtool-cli/install-jars.sh`: the `mvn install:install-file` line that seeds `lib-repo/` (keep the two in sync; the `.sh` retains LF line endings)
-- `cimtool-cli/lib-repo/` — the installed artifact, regenerated by running `install-jars`
+- `cimtool-cli/lib-repo/`: the installed artifact, regenerated by running `install-jars`

 ## Relationship to cimtool-cli

 The PDE product export produces versioned plugin folders under `plugins/`.
-Two of these — `au.com.langdale.kena_<version>/kena.jar` and `au.com.langdale.cimutil_<version>/cimutil.jar` — are consumed by the `cimtool-cli` project's `install-jars.bat` script to assemble the standalone CLI uber JAR.
+Two of these, `au.com.langdale.kena_<version>/kena.jar` and `au.com.langdale.cimutil_<version>/cimutil.jar`, are consumed by the `cimtool-cli` project's `install-jars.bat` script to assemble the standalone CLI uber JAR.
 See `cimtool-cli/cimtool-cli-README.adoc` for details.